Algonquian Tribes | Climate | Communities | First Nations | History | Home | Migrations | Reservations | Tribes

 Return to Montana

 Chief Little Bear along with several other Chippewa leaders who participated in the 1885 Northwest Rebellion, carefully made their way south to Montana.
 By late winter of 1885, they reached the region where Babb, Montana is now located.
 They were not numerous.
 Just a few Chippewa leaders and their families.
 They probably numbered no more than between 25 and 50.
 After reaching their Montana home, they became the target of intense white hostility.
 They were considered renegades of the 1885 Northwest Rebellion.
 However, the Canada-United States border was a jurisdiction line.
 In the United States, ogima Little Bear was protected.
 Little Bear had to change his name from Wild Horse to Little Bear.
-He gradually settled down to live with the Montana Chippewas who were considered landless by the United States but they followed earlier treaties which set aside the large Black Hills Reservation.
+He gradually settled down to live with the Montana Chippewas who were considered landless by the United States but they followed earlier treaties which set aside the large Turtle Mountain Reservation of Montana.
 The United States refused to honor the treaties but Chippewa leaders did.

 In 1902, ogima Rocky Boy became well known in Montana.
 He worked diligently to have new Chippewa Reservations set aside in Montana.
 Ogima Little Bear supported Rocky Boy as one of his councilors.
-Ogima Rocky Boy was instrumental in having Chippewa Reservations set aside within the Flathead Reservation (the Elmo Kootenai), the Blackfeet Reservation, and the Valley County Chippewa Reservation which is Fort Belknap-Rocky Boy Reservation.
+He didn't like it.
+Ogima Rocky Boy was instrumental in having Chippewa Reservations set aside within the Flathead Reservation, the Blackfeet Reservation, and the Valley County Chippewa Reservation which is Fort Belknap-Rocky Boy Reservation.
 After ogima Rocky Boy's death in 1916, ogima Little Bear was put in power by the United States.
 He had no choice but to follow their instructions.
 The United States forced the Chippewas of the Fort Belknap-Rocky Boy Reservation to lose their Chippewa tribal nationality.
-However, many of the Indians living at the Fort Belknap-Rocky Boy Reservation are clinging to their Chippewa identity.
+However, many of the Indians living at the Fort Belknap-Rocky Boy Reservation, are clinging to their Chippewa identity.
 Even at the Blackfeet and Flathead Reservations, many Chippewas are clinging to their Chippewa identity.
 Ogima Little Bear died in 1921.
 He was around 70 to 75 years old.
 Around that same year (either 1920 - 1921 - 1922), Joseph Paul formed the Little Shell Tribe of Chippewa Indians of Montana on his families ranch near Lewistown, Montana.